bbedward/graham_discord_bot/README.md

 # Graham (a NANO/BANANO currency Tip Bot for Discord)

-Graham is an open source, free to use nano bot for discord.
+Graham is an open source, free to use nano/banano bot for discord.

 A few of the features included in this bot: